mnusrat786/osama/README.md

 # Muhammad Osama Nusrat

 Welcome to my GitHub profile!
 I have a diverse skill set in various cutting-edge technologies.
-Below is a showcase of some of the projects I've worked on.
+Below is a showcase of some of the projects I have worked on.